Youth Innovation Challenge (Y I CAN) program

 - Innovation Challenge Awards: A competitive award of annual prizes for outstanding achievements by African Youths in addressing development challenges in specific sectors, including climate change adaptation and mitigation in Africa; agricultural innovation systems; public health and disease prevention; water and sanitation, and sustainable management of ecosystem services

-- Youth Internship and Post Doctoral Fellowship program: opportunities for short-term mentoring of students at college, undergraduate and postgraduate levels in STI policy related subjects.
+- Youth Internship and Post Doctoral Fellowship program: opportunities for short-term mentoring of students at college, undergraduate and postgraduate levels in STI policy-related subjects.
 The 3-6 month Placements and staff exchange programs.

-- Integrated leadership & Entrepreneurship Training: Training aimed at molding innovative youth leaders with courses which place an emphasis on self- discipline and self-mastery to guide principled actions.
+- Integrated leadership & Entrepreneurship Training: Training aimed at moulding innovative youth leaders with courses which place an emphasis on self- discipline and self-mastery to guide principled actions.
 This also includes training and mentorship for scientific writing; science publications, and science journalism.

 - Integrated Peer-to-Peer Collaboration: Organizing an annual African Youth congress/ST&I career development program, formation and lending support to Youth in science clubs.
 Facilitating an online network to increase membership in AYFST, strengthen communication, sharing of experiences and learning.

 Y I CAN Program launch, 15 – 16 July, 2009, Mombasa, Kenya